 What Happens If You Fail A Roadworthy?

 If you fail a roadworthy you will have 14 days to rectify any issues your vehicle failed on.
-If this is done within the timeline our inspectors will come out again free of charge.
+If this is done within the timeline, you will only be required to pay a call out fee for our Inspectors to come out again for the rectified issues to be passed.
 How easy is that!

 Honestly, you don’t need to stress about failing your roadworthy inspection.
 Usually, the examiners will be really helpful and guide you on which areas you have failed on.

 This has been set in stone by the Queensland government meaning no inspectors or companies should be charging for a second service unless they have a valid reason.
-It’s great because it means you’re not out of pocket and you haven’t lost out on your roadworthy.
+For example if we need to come back out to visit you, there will be a small call out fee applied.

 All in all, I know that the word failure sounds daunting but when it comes to your roadworthy inspection you don’t need to worry.

-In the most simple terms possible, if you do not pass your roadworthy you will have 14 days to fix it and you won’t get charged for the inspection.
+In the most simple terms possible, if you do not pass your roadworthy you will have 14 days to fix it and you will only be charged a small call out fee.

 What Can You Do If You Fail A Roadworthy?